JanNeuendorf/lorevault/README.md

 If the folder already exists, it is restored to the prescribed state with minimal work.

 Other subcommands are `check`, to see which sources are valid, `example` to write out a configuration file, `tags` to list the available tags, and `hash` to get the SHA3-256 of a file.

+The configuration file can be read in from a local or remote git-repo with the syntax `repo#commit:path`.

 ### Limitations